Panels

 async def workshop_panel(ctx, **kwargs):

-slot="overlay" / slot="bottom" / slot="chat-sidebar" are still accepted by the SDK validator at decoration time but the frontend has no render path for them.
-If you declare @ext.panel("my_viewer", slot="overlay"), the panel is registered fine but will never be rendered by the current host.
-These slot values remain reserved for future host work.
+slot="overlay" / slot="bottom" / slot="chat-sidebar" are accepted by the SDK validator at decoration time but the Panel app has no render path for them yet.
+If you declare @ext.panel("my_viewer", slot="overlay"), the panel is registered fine but will never be rendered today.
+These slot values remain reserved for future work.

 Host-recognized **kwargs

-Only three **kwargs travel end-to-end from the SDK decorator through the web-kernel publisher to the frontend (verified against and types.ts:PanelConfig):
+Only three **kwargs travel end-to-end from the SDK decorator through to the Panel app:

 | Key | Type | Default (left / right) | Effect |